-9-year-old boy killed in drive-by shooting on the Southeast Side
+10-year-old boy killed in drive-by shooting on the Southeast Side

 Gustavo was shot in the back and later pronounced dead at Comer's Children's Hospital.
 The 31-year-old passenger was also shot in the back, chest, and face, and taken to Advocate Christ Hospital in critical condition.

-Gustavo was a 4th grader at Arnold Mireles Academy in South Chicago.
-So far this year, 14 children 12 years old or younger have been shot, and Gustavo is the fourth who has been killed, according to the Chicago Tribune.
+Gustavo was a fourth grader at Arnold Mireles Academy in South Chicago.
+So far this year, 14 children, 12 years old or younger, have been shot.
+Gustavo was the fourth who has been killed, according to the Chicago Tribune.

 Holmes said the driver of the SUV went a few blocks before stopping on the 95th Street bridge over the Calumet River.